GabrielCC03/Emoji-Detection/README.md

 ## Results & Discussion
 - **Emoji Classification:** Achieved an accuracy of 60.42%.
-- **Future Work:** Suggests expanding the dataset with colored images and refining feature extraction techniques to reduce class overlap.
+- **Future Work:** Expand the dataset with colored images and refining feature extraction techniques to reduce class overlap.